-The Visian ICL represents an alternative to other refractive surgeries such as LASIK, PRK, incisional surgeries, or other means of corrections such as glasses or contacts.
+The EVO ICL represents an alternative to other refractive surgeries such as LASIK, PRK, incisional surgeries, or other means of corrections such as glasses or contacts.
 It is able to correct moderate to high myopia with or without mild to moderate amounts of astigmatism.
 ICL surgery generates options for a much wider range of prescriptions that can free you from glasses or contacts.

-The Visian ICL is inserted into the eye to work in conjunction with the natural lens for long term vision correction.
+The EVO ICL is inserted into the eye to work in conjunction with the natural lens for long term vision correction.
 This lens is made of Collamer, which is a material used exclusively by STAAR Surgical to make ICLs and other corrective lenses.
-This material is composed of collagen, which makes the Visian ICL biocompatible with your own body.
+This material is composed of collagen, which makes the EVO ICL biocompatible with your own body.
 Also, it offers a built in protection to UV light.

 ICL implantations have been approved in the United States since 2005 and in Europe since 1997.
 Dr. Michael R. George is part of a few selected specialized surgeons able to implant the lens with a 99% satisfaction rate.